Integrative Project

 CCPX 4001 Integrative Project Course

-All CCPX students in their FINAL SEMESTER must enroll in CCPX 4001 Integrative Project for 0 or 1 credit as needed.
+All CCPX students in their FINAL SEMESTER must enroll in CCPX 4001 Integrative Project for 0 credit.

 Integrative Project Sponsor's Evaluation